node-saml/passport-saml/README.md

 - `additionalAuthorizeParams`: dictionary of additional query params to add to 'authorize' requests
 - `identifierFormat`: optional name identifier format to request from identity provider (default: `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`)
 - `wantAssertionsSigned`: if truthy, add `WantAssertionsSigned="true"` to the metadata, to specify that the IdP should always sign the assertions.
+- `wantAuthnResponseSigned` (default: true): if true, require that all incoming authentication response messages be signed at the top level, not just at the assertions.
+It is on by default.
+Note: either the response or the assertion must be signed even if both are turned off.
 - `acceptedClockSkewMs`: Time in milliseconds of skew that is acceptable between client and server when checking `NotBefore` and `NotOnOrAfter` assertion condition validity timestamps.
 Setting to `-1` will disable checking these conditions entirely.
 Default is `0`.
 - `maxAssertionAgeMs`: Amount of time after which the framework should consider an assertion expired.
 If the limit imposed by this variable is stricter than the limit imposed by `NotOnOrAfter`, this limit will be used when determining if an assertion is expired.
 - `attributeConsumingServiceIndex`: optional `AttributeConsumingServiceIndex` attribute to add to AuthnRequest to instruct the IDP which attribute set to attach to the response ([link](http://blog.aniljohn.com/2014/01/data-minimization-front-channel-saml-attribute-requests.html))